application architecture

 Netflix Architecture: Backend

 Backend architecture is the backbone of Netflix’s behind-the-scenes operations.
-The management of user accounts, content catalogs, recommendation algorithms, billing systems, and other systems is done by a complex network of servers, databases, and microservices.
+Managing user accounts, content catalogs, recommendation algorithms, billing systems, and other systems is done by a complex network of servers, databases, and microservices.
 In addition to handling user data and coordinating content delivery, the backend processes user requests.

-The backend architecture of Netflix has changed significantly over time.
+Netflix’s backend architecture has changed significantly over time.
 It moved to cloud infrastructure in 2007 and adopted Spring Boot as its primary Java framework in 2018.
-When combined with the scalability and dependability provided by AWS (Amazon Web Services), proprietary technologies like Ribbon, Eureka, and Hystrix have been crucial in effectively coordinating backend operations.
+When combined with the scalability and dependability provided by AWS, proprietary technologies like Ribbon, Eureka, and Hystrix have effectively coordinated backend operations.

 Netflix Architecture: Content Delivery Network

 It reduces buffering and ensures smooth playback by caching and serving material from sites closer to users.
 Even during times of high demand, Netflix reduces congestion and maximizes bandwidth utilization by spreading content over numerous servers across the globe.
-This decentralized method of content delivery improves global viewers’ watching experiences, also lowering buffering times and increasing streaming quality.
+This decentralized content delivery method improves global viewers’ watching experiences, lowering buffering times and increasing streaming quality.

 Read our blog CloudFront vs CloudFlare